Plans are nothing... Planning is everything.

 We call this part of our software consulting process the “foundation phase,” because there’s so much more that goes on than just jotting down a list of features.
-This is the phase in which we come to really understand your business.
+During this phase, we come to really understand your business.
 We often will create a framework for supporting the evolution of the software solution beyond its first iteration, we’ll consult on process improvements in your organization, and we’ll address adoption and rollout plans.

-During this third phase we build the solution in question.
-Much of the work is done in the code, but we hold regular status meetings with clients to maintain control, visibility, and to ensure we can accommodate changes in plans.
-Our clients are active members of our development team and have full access to the code, our development servers, and project management tools.
+During this third phase, our development process, we build the solution in question.
+Much of the work is done in the code, but we hold regular status meetings with you to maintain control, visibility, and to ensure we can accommodate changes in plans.
+You and your team are active members of our development team and have full access to the code, our development servers, and project management tools.

 Custom software only works if its users love it.
-Our software consulting process follows elements of the Agile methodology: we often step through foundation-development-deployment phases, in iterative units called “sprints”, to ensure you and your team can see the software coming together, use it, and adjust course as the software evolves.
+Our software consulting process follows elements of the agile methodology: we often step through foundation-development-deployment phases, in iterative units called “sprints.”
+This ensures you can see the software coming together, use it, and adjust course as the software evolves.

-We learned early on to give enough time and mindshare to rolling out systems.
+We leave adequate time and mindshare to roll out new systems.
 Sometimes a deployment can be easy, but in times when a data migration or server issue arises, it’s always best to have a clear plan.
-Our team has worked with some of the most exacting IT organizations in the world: we understand that getting a deployment right is critical for a business.
+Our team has worked with some of the most exacting IT organizations in the world.
+We understand that getting a deployment right is critical for a business.

 It’s rare that a business solution is ever finished: your business evolves, and it’s important that your software can as well.
 We can provide ongoing support for projects we’ve deployed (sometimes for years) and continually modify them to suit the needs of your team.